Joe Simon (singer): Career

-Simon continued to release R&B hits with "Pool of Bad Luck", "Trouble in My Home", "Step By Step" (his only UK success), "I Need You, You Need Me", "Music in My Bones", "Carry Me", and 1975's "Get Down, Get Down (Get on the Floor)", which gave Simon his third number 1 R&B hit, and also a number 8 Hot 100 hit.
-Simon's success escalated with his writing/producing the theme tune for the film Cleopatra Jones in 1973.
+In-between those two gold singles, Simon released "Pool of Bad Luck", and afterward came "Misty Blue" and "Trouble in My Home" b/w "I Found My Dad", followed in 1973 by "Step By Step" (his only UK success) and his writing/producing the theme tune for the film Cleopatra Jones, then "River", and in 1974 "Carry Me" and "The Best Time of My Life".

+1975's "Get Down, Get Down (Get On The Floor)", produced by Spring's in-house producer, Raeford Gerald, gave Simon his third number 1 R&B hit and his only Hot 100 top 10 hit, at number 8).
+"Music in My Bones" and "I Need You, You Need Me" (both Top 10 R&B hits) followed in a similar vein, preceding a number of other smaller hits.

 In the late 1970s/early 1980s, Simon decided to remove his tenor/bass-baritone voice from the secular music world and devote it and other parts of his life to Christianity.
 Simon began evangelical preaching in Flossmoor, Illinois.
 In 1983, he produced the album Lay My Burden Down for former Davis Sisters second lead Jackie Verdell.
 Simon briefly returned to secular music in 1985 for his Mr. Right album, though none of its singles charted.
 He went on to release a gospel album titled This Story Must Be Told in the late 1990s.

 In 1999, Simon was inducted as a Pioneer Award honoree by the Rhythm and Blues Foundation.
 He died on December 13, 2021.
 Sources gave his age as 85, in contrast to sources during his lifetime that had indicated a later year of birth.
 Simon's wife Melanie informed the Journal of Gospel Music of his death: "Joe had been ill for some time and spent his final night at home with her, even talking about going back into the studio.
 He died of breathing problems in an ambulance on his way to hospital.
-His funeral is planned for 22nd December."
+His funeral took place on Wednesday, December 22, 2021 in Bolingbrook, Illinois at the Victory Cathedral Worship Center.